Manfreds Webseiten

 Bershader's Law of Research: Experiment and theory often show remarkable agreement when performed in the same laboratory.

 Beryl's First Law: The "Consumer Report" on the item will come out a week after you've made your purchase.
 Corollaries: 1.
-The one you bought will be rated "unacceptable".
-2. The one you almost bought will be rated "best buy".
+The

 Second Law: